-Daniel Côté thought, before March 22, that the Ouebec government would come up with a replacement program for the PAFIRS (Programme d'aide financement des infrastructures récréatives et sportives), the support program for funding recreational and sport infrastructure.
+Daniel Côté thought, before March 22, that the Ouebec government would come up with a replacement program for the PAFIRS (Programme d'aide au financement des infrastructures récréatives et sportives), the support program for funding recreational and sport infrastructure.

 "The last program was announced in 2019.
 It was a joint program funded by the federal and provincial governments, each contributing for one-third of the financing, with the municipalities completing with another third.
-At the UMQ (Union des municipalités du Québec), we suggested \$300 million annually for five years, since we currently have projects valued at \$1.2 billion waiting for support at the present time, without counting what will come in the next few years.
+At the UMO (Union des municipalités du Québec), we suggested \$300 million annually for five years, since we currently have where the refurbishment has started, even though the funding is far from settled for the whole project.

+projects valued at \$1.2 billion waiting for support at the present time, without counting what will come in the next few years.
 As I often put it, Premier François Legault has a plan to rejuvenate hockey as our national sport but in order to achieve that, we need quality arenas," says Mr. Côté.

-He is counting on the next electoral campaign, which will likely start in August, to ask political parties what will be their plan for a sports and recreation infrastructure pro-
+He is counting on the next electoral campaign, which will likely start in August, to ask political parties what will be their plan for a sports and recreation infrastructure program.